NickBwalley/NickBwalley/readme.md

 - 💼 How to reach me: [email](mailto:nickbwalley@gmail.com) :)
 - 💬 Ask me anything about coding, I am happy to help :)
 - 😄 Pronouns: Him/his
-- ⚡ Fun fact: I am a polyglot.
-French, Spanish, Mandarin, Swahili, English.
+- ⚡ Fun fact: I am a polyglot and typist.

 **languages and tools:**